Fine-Tuning DistilBERT for Restaurant Search NER

 Aligning Labels with Subword Tokens

-Here is the key challenge of token classification.
-The tokenizer may split one word into several subwords, but you only have one label per word.
-You must align them.
+Here is the main challenge of token classification.
+The tokenizer may split one word into several subwords.
+But we have only one label per word.
+So we must align them.

 PYTHON